asked over 5,000 people about their use of Scrum, and found it was used more than half of the time while delivering an average success rate of 62%.

 Is the team struggling with existing technical debt?
 (For example: prioritizing speed of delivery over accurate code)

-The sprint review is different from the sprint retrospective.
+.
 Sprint reviews focus on the work completed during a sprint.
 In comparison, a sprint retrospective takes a higher-level view on the sprint and reflects on the past sprint to improve future sprints from a process or strategic level.

 A sprint retrospective gives a Scrum team space and time to reflect on becoming more effective as a team.